Myelodysplastic syndrome (MDS) involves abnormal production of blood cells in your bone marrow.

-In about 30 percent of people with MDS (depending on the subtype), the number of very immature abnormal cells in the marrow (blast cells, or blasts) increases, and MDS transforms into acute leukemia.
-This is why MDS is also referred to as preleukemia or smoldering leukemia.
+- In about 30 percent of people with MDS, the number of very immature abnormal cells in the marrow (blast cells, or blasts) increases, and MDS transforms into acute leukemia.
+This is why MDS is also called preleukemia or smoldering leukemia.

 Subtypes of MDS

 - Whether you have increased numbers of blast cells in your bone marrow or blood and what percentage of your marrow or blood is made up of blasts

 - Whether your marrow shows abnormal growth in only one type of blood cell (unilineage dysplasia) or in more than one type of blood cell (multilineage dysplasia)